Pagoda: Han dynasty

 Examples of Han dynasty era tower architecture predating Buddhist influence and the full-fledged Chinese pagoda can be seen in the four pictures below.
 Michael Loewe writes that during the Han dynasty (202 BC – 220 AD) period, multi-storied towers were erected for religious purposes, as astronomical observatories, as watchtowers, or as ornate buildings that were believed to attract the favor of spirits, deities, and immortals.
+Sinologist Joseph Needham wrote that, in addition to the Indian stupa, Chinese pagodas took inspiration from elevated rammed earth platforms as well as these previous Han-era timber watchtowers and multistory residential apartments depicted in tomb models.

 Ancient Chinese model of two residential towers, made of earthenware during the Han dynasty, 2nd century BC to 2nd century AD, excavated by archaeologists in 1993.

 Side view of a Han pottery tower model with a mid-floor balcony and a courtyard gatehouse flanked by smaller towers; the dougong support brackets are clearly visible.

 A Western-Han model of a watchtower with human figures on its balconies (including crossbowmen) and a gatehouse and courtyard on the first floor.

 Among a large set of architectural models, three Eastern Han dynasty watchtowers stand in the rear of this display.